kiboschool/course-c4s-writing/src/communicating-for-success/reading-well/assignment-1-reading-to-comprehend.md

     - Are the paragraphs ordered in a logical way?
     - Within a paragraph, are sentences ordered in a logical way?
 And do they transition smoothly from one to another?
     - Is the tone of the blog formal or informal?
 How did you determine this?
 Why do you think this sort of tone is used?
     - Are there any other tones?
 Neutral, Optimistic, Angry, Worried, Friendly, Curious.
-Assertive, Encouraging.
+Assertive, Encouraging, etc.
   - Write a 100-300 word summary of the blog post.
 Be sure to include at least one conclusion or new thing that you have learned from the reading.

  ---